doublemcz/mongo-odm/README.md

 ### Retrieve

-All find methods returns complete model with all private fields and model methods
+All find methods return complete model with all private fields and model methods

 ```
 const userRepository = documentManager.getRepository<User>(User);